Rules of the escChat Song Contest

 Songs may be disqualified if the participants who submitted them fail to finalise their votes before the deadline, or if a song is deemed by the administration team to bring escChat.com or the escChat Song Contest into disrepute or potentially cause an imbalance of the happy, positive and friendly atmosphere that the contest and chat room aim to promote and nurture.
 Such decisions are solely undertaken at the discretion of the administration team of escChat.com.

 If two people submit the same song or two people enter songs by the same artist, the person who submitted it first wins the rights to that song/artist for this edition.
 Songs that have been entered into a previous edition of the escChat Song Contest may not be entered into a future edition of the contest, nor may the same song sung by a different artist, nor any remix thereof.
 Additionally, a song will be rejected if the artist has previously won an edition of the escChat Song Contest, unless the participant submitting the song is the same one who previously sent the winning song by the aforementioned artist or the participant has sent a non-winning song by that artist prior to their victory.
 This clause also extends to songs performed by the same artist under a different name.
 However, if an artist wins more than once for a participant, then only that participant may send that artist again in future, irrespective of whether any other participant ever sent that artist prior to their second victory.
+Moreover, any song that has received promotional airtime in the chat room is deemed to be ineligible for a period of two weeks from the date of broadcast.

 A song, once submitted, may not be changed for a different song unless the submitted song is deemed to be unacceptable by the host and/or administration team of escChat.com.